Master-Bilt® Refrigeration News & Product Information

 Don’t Put That Used Cooler In Your Store – You Don’t Know Where It’s Been!

+Buying new refrigeration equipment vs. used is difficult for some people to justify.
 These days it’s tempting to cut operating costs anywhere possible.
 Sure, you can probably save a few bucks by purchasing used refrigeration equipment but keep in mind there are several potential snags.

 Not that your used equipment provider isn’t trustworthy, but there could be issues that they don’t know about.
 Mold inside walk-in panels and mechanical issues with refrigeration systems are just a couple of nasty surprises that can arise.
 By purchasing new, you get the manufacturer’s full warranty and lower maintenance costs.
 And remember, new refrigeration equipment will be agency listed for proper sanitation while used equipment that may have been modified voids the sanitation listing.
 Other pitfalls with used equipment include parts availability (particularly with refrigeration systems) and lower energy efficiency.

-Avoid Food Spoilage
+Avoid Food Spoilage With New Refrigeration

-Welcome to every foodservice operator’s nightmare.
-Your customers get sick and a food poisoning outbreak is traced back to your business.
+Welcome to every foodservice operator’s nightmare: your customers get sick and a food poisoning outbreak is traced back to your business.
 If food isn’t properly refrigerated, it can spoil and cause a multitude of troubles.
 Of course, sometimes it’s difficult to tell if food has spoiled.
 That’s why it’s so important to have new and dependable refrigeration.
 If a freezer or cooler isn’t holding temp and food isn’t properly cooling (even after servicing), you should seriously think about replacing it with a new one.
 Don’t let the nightmare become a reality!